 Located on the Dominican Republic’s eastern coast is glamorous Punta Cana, one of the Dominican Republic’s best holiday spots.
 Quality resorts, wonderful beaches and a chic, cultured nightlife keeps the celebs coming back every summer.
 North of Punta Cana on the eastern coast is Bavaro, home to one of the longest and most luxurious beaches in the region.
 Packed with attractions and the fabulous beach at its heart, the resort is the ideal seafront-focussed getaway complete with top nightlife.
 A notable change of pace, Bavaro’s little cousin Uvero Alto lies a little further up the coast, in a quieter and more secluded spot.
 Perfect for a low-key escape, Uvero Alto leaves its visitors feeling relaxed and refreshed.

-Currency: The currency used in the Dominican Republic is the Dominican Peso
+Currency: The currency used in the Dominican Republic is the Dominican Peso.

-Local time: The Dominican Republic is 4 hours behind GMT/UK time
+Local time: 5 hours behind GMT/UK time.

 Fly to: Punta Cana International Airport.

-Flight time from UK: Approximately 9 hours
+Flight time from UK: Approximately 9 hours.

 Traditional celebration: In August, the traditional Festival of the Bulls takes place, with long processions complete with cowboys herding cattle.